m7duong/LabReport/week7/labreport4.md

 > Report how long it took you to make the edit in seconds in both styles, and any difficulties or details that came up in doing so.

-For starting in Visual Studio Code, after I was done everything and uploaded to server, it took me around
+For starting in Visual Studio Code, after I was done everything and uploaded to server, it took me around 100 seconds to finish all tasks.
+About the vim option, it took me around 60 seconds to finish, which is less time than the first option.

+- Some difficulties:

+    * For the Visual Studio Code, I need to find a word "start" for each line, and need to scan through a program once again to make sure I don't miss out any left.
+Also, I have a trouble with the Wifi connection at home to scp to the server so it takes a while to do it.

 > Which of these two styles would you prefer using if you had to work on a program that you were running remotely, and why?

-Personally, I prefer using vim directly on server
+Personally, I prefer using vim directly on server because it's much convenience for me to fix an issue right away, and redo the task by using the "." key so it saves a lot of time.
+If I do it in local, I need to scroll and find the word manually, which takes me a while to finish all and maybe leave me a feeling that I miss a term left.
+Another reason that I consider is that for Window user, we don't have a bash command line provided, so that I need to upload the copy to server and run bash up there.
+In some cases, if we have any errors, we need to log out of server account and fix that issue in local, and scp again to the server.
+This may cause a time waste when we do a project.